Danube Bike Trail: with charming hotels, Passau – Vienna

 Available rental bikes

-You can choose between 7-speed woman's and men's bicycles with gear shift and coaster brake or 21-speed gear shift and freewheel or electric bikes.
-For guests with a body height of 1.85 m, men's bikes can be provided on request.
-You simply announce your bike request when booking.
+You can choose between 7-speed ladies´and men's bicycles with gear shift and coaster brake or 21-speed gear shift and freewheel or electric bikes.
+For guests with a body height of 1.85 m, men's bikes can be provided on inquiry.

 Transfer back to the starting point

-Daily in the afternoon there is the possibility to transfer back to Passau (ca. 4hrs) with a small bus.
-A reservation in advance is necessary, payable on spot.
-The driver comes to pick you up at your hotel and has enough space for you, your luggage and (when required) your own bicycle.
+Daily in the afternoon there is the possibility to transfer back to Passau (start between 2 - 3 pm, ca. 4hrs) with a small bus.
+A reservation in advance is necessary.
+The driver comes to pick you up at your hotel and has enough space for you, your luggage and your own bicycle (when required).
 The bus takes you back to your first hotel, thus ensuring a perfect return service without transfer and the hassle of hauling luggage.

 Additional nights during the cycling trip

 The booking of additional nights is possible in every regular accommodation place.
 Please contact us for more information.

 Costs which are not included in the travel price

 A possibly resulting tourist tax is not part of the travel price and therefore it has to be paid locally in the Hotel.

 Just in case the bike chain breaks, flooding makes it impossible to continue your tour or any other nasty surprise: You can reach us seven days a week and we will do anything to help you as fast as possible.